dustinpfister/blog_posts/_posts/python-error.md

 ## 5 - Conclusion

-This is an imporant step when it comes to learning all the basics of a lanague that I intend to use to start creating and using some real projects with.
-There are all kinds of things that can go wrong when it comes to using an applaction and being able to work out additional code to help handle those kinds of situations is helpful for making a robust project.
+This is an important step when it comes to learning all the basics of a language that I intend to use to start creating and using some real projects with.
+There are all kinds of things that can go wrong when it comes to using an application and being able to work out additional code to help handle those kinds of situations is helpful for making a robust project.